 - 2.1 True or False: "We should interpret the Bible differently from other books?"
-Why or why not? - 2.1.1 A "10-rule" mechanistic approach to the Bible as literature is unacceptable. - 2.1.2 The Bible is different from other books although it remains a literary work, understanding it from a literary form is very useful. - 2.1.3 However, the Bible is MUCH more than a merely a book or work of literature. - 2.1.4 Because the Bible is TRUTH, we do not need to apply a "truth filter" upon it when we read or study it as we would any other form of literature. - 2.1.4.1 Critical thinking is required on all assessments of information. - 2.1.4.2 Spiritual dependence on God and spiritual insight are required for all study of Scripture... and certainly directs critical thinking. - 2.1.4.3 As with all literature, we must understand the various factors that influenced the work including genre, cultural norms, historical context, how it fits into the greater story, and what the author intended to say -1^{st} to the original hearers and secondly to us now. - 2.1.4.4 The Bible is after all an integrated Work, not just a compilation of stories, etc. - 2.1.5 The Bible should be approached prayerfully, respectfully, intentionally, and with the expectation to encounter God where God's Truth is expected and sought after, and where our life is probed and reflectively scrutinized by the Light of the Holy Spirit.
-Ask and expect God to probe you and to reveal Himself... to illuminate your heart and mind, and to convict you.
-God wants to correct our wrong thinking or behaving... ask Him to intervene and redirect us. - 2.1.6 The Bible is presented in the language of humans not in "Angel Speak."
-2.1.6.1 Human co-authorship is why we can approach the Bible as literary, and expect to understand it.
+Why or why not? - 2.1.1 A "10-rule" mechanistic approach to the Bible as literature is unacceptable. - 2.1.2 The Bible is different from other books although it remains a literary work, understanding it from a literary form is very useful. - 2.1.3 However, the Bible is MUCH more than a merely a book or work of literature. - 2.1.4 Because the Bible is TRUTH, we do not need to apply a "truth filter" upon it when we read or study it as we would any other form of literature. - 2.1.4.1 Critical thinking is required on all assessments of information. - 2.1.4.2 Spiritual dependence on God and spiritual insight are required for all study of Scripture... and certainly directs critical thinking. - 2.1.4.3 As with all literature, we must understand the various factors that influenced the work including genre, cultural norms, historical context, how it fits into the greater story, and what the author intended to say $-1^{\rm st}$ to the original hearers and secondly to us now. - 2.1.5 The Bible is after all an integrated Work, not just a compilation of stories, etc. The Bible begins in a Garden with humanity and God in open relational context.
+The Garden is the best place on earth.
+The Bible ends in a new Heaven and Earth... the best place in the universe, with humanity and God in open relational context.
+Redemptive History is the story of how God at great Personal investment restores humanity into relational intimacy with Himself.
+Though written through a number of human authors and editors, the Bible is seen as an integrated work. - 2.1.6 The Bible should be approached prayerfully, respectfully, intentionally, and with the expectation to have an encounter with God where God's Truth is expected and sought after, and where our life is probed and reflectively scrutinized by the Light of the Holy Spirit.
+Ask and expect God to probe you and to reveal

-- 2.1.6.2 Scripture is the media through which God reveals Himself and His Truth to us. - 2.1.6.3 The challenge is to learn and rightly understand God's Truth so that it draws you into a dependent love relationship with God, and with His people.
-Knowing the Truth alone is insufficient [James 1:21-25]. - 2.1.6.4 Discipleship is the process whereby faithful men and women are progressively transformed they develop the Nature, Character, and Person of Jesus formed within over time. - 2.1.6.5 Scripture is the principal medium the Holy Spirit employs for personal spiritual formation and transformation.
+- Himself... to illuminate your heart and mind, and to convict you.
+God wants to correct our wrong thinking or behaving... ask Him to intervene and redirect us. - 2.1.7 The Bible is presented in the language of humans not in "Angel Speak." - 2.1.7.1 Human co-authorship is why we can approach the Bible as a literary work and expect to understand it. - 2.1.7.2 Scripture is the media through which God reveals Himself and His Truth to us. - 2.1.7.3 The challenge is to learn and rightly understand God's Truth so that it draws you into a dependent love relationship with God, and with His people.
+Knowing the Truth alone is insufficient [James 1:21-25]. - 2.1.7.4 Discipleship is the process whereby faithful men and women are progressively transformed they develop the Nature, Character, and Person of Jesus formed within over time. - 2.1.7.5 Scripture is the principal medium the Holy Spirit employs for personal spiritual formation and transformation.